Dealing with Loneliness and Shyness

 - Do you worry a lot about what others think of you?

-- Do you frequently avoid social situations or cancel at the last minute?
+- Do you frequently avoid social situations?

 - Do other people seem to have a lot more fun than you do in social situations?

 - Do you assume it's your fault when someone rejects you or seems uninterested?